lin882/Python-PowerBI-Auto-Claim-Litigation-Study/README.md

 ### How much time did you spend on this?
 35-burning hours plus 3 days of complete rest.

-## Acknowledement
+## Acknowledgement
-Special thanks to Bryan and Marina for sharing your knowledge!
+* Special thanks to Bryan and Marina for sharing knowledge and reviewing the dashboard drafts.
-Big thanks to my brother Safin and LinkedIn friend James for supporting me in trying and learning AI tools.
+* Big thanks to my brother Safin and LinkedIn friend James for supporting me in trying and learning AI tools.